-Administration (FHWA) will then develop a robust methodology to identify pavement distress and ensure its feasibility for implementation across state DOTs.
-This study will be conducted into 3 different tasks.
+This study proposes a systematic methodology for collecting, analyzing, and implementing the identification of pavement distress.
+The Federal Highway Administration (FHWA) will develop a robust methodology to identify pavement distress and ensure its feasibility for implementation across state Departments of Transportation (DOTs).
+This study will be conducted into three different tasks: